 Papaya Leaves were even fed to animals to tenderize their flesh.
 Some of Papaya Leaf’s constituents include the fermenting agent myrosin, alkaloids, rutin, resin, tannins, carpaine, dehydrocarpaines, pseudocarpaine, flavonols, benzylglucosinolate, linalool, malic acid, methyl salicylate, another enzyme, chymopapain (latex and exudate), calcium, iron, magnesium, manganese, phosphorus, potassium, zinc, beta-carotene, B-vitamins and vitamin A, C and E.

-Papaya Leaf for Digestion
+Papaya Leaf Health Benefits

 Papaya Leaf is an excellent treatment for digestive disorders and extremely useful for any disturbances of the gastrointestinal tract.
 Papain, the powerful enzyme in Papaya, helps to dissolve and digest protein, thus easing stomach ailments and indigestion.

 Because papain breaks down tough meat fibers, it is often used in restaurants and is the major ingredient in commercial meat tenderizers!

 Papaya is effective in easing heartburn and is given to treat dyspepsia and gastric catarrh.

 Papaya is known to be an appetite stimulant fruit and help baby gain weight faster.
 The best part is, it is also a vitamin-rich food, particularly providing your baby with Vitamin A, C, and E. This makes it a healthy option to help your baby improve his appetite.